-ENTREPRENEURIAL CHALLENGE: TRANSFORMING AN IDEA INTO A START-UP PROJECT
+ENTREPRENEURIAL CHALLENGE: TRANSFORMING AN IDEA INTO A START-UP PROIECT entrepreneurship, project management, teamwork, creativity

 One of the barriers preventing more early stage researchers from embarking on the entrepreneurial adventure is the fear of "navigating into the unknown."
 This training will allow doctoral candidates to experiment as a team with the initial stages of the entrepreneurial and/or intrapreneurial process to test their appetites and abilities to shift from a research mindset to an entrepreneurial one.